 - Pass all original records to the manager.

 4.3.
-All staff and volunteers in Acorn After School Club must report any concerns they are made aware of about a child, or young person, who may be at risk of harm or not safe or abused, to a manager.
-If their own line manager is not available the concern should be discussed with a Trustee.
+All staff and volunteers in Acorn Children’s Club must report concerns they are made aware of about a child or young person who may be at risk of harm or not safe or abused, to a manager or deputy.
+If their own line manager is not available the concern should be discussed with the Trustee Chair or Vice Chair.

 5. Recognising Abuse and Neglect